sandrock/GeocodeFarm-dotnet/README.md

 * `WebException`s are wrapped into a `GeocodeFarmGeocoderException`
 * Some result errors will throw a `GeocodeFarmGeocoderException`
-* Deserialization errors are not handled by the library
+* Deserialization are also handled by the library

 You should not catch the general exception type.
 If you encounter an exception of a type different from `GeocodeFarmGeocoderException`, **please create an issue with a ToString() of the exception**.
 I will make sure it is wrapped into a `GeocodeFarmGeocoderException` exception

 ```
-var geocoder = new GeocodeFarmGeocoder();
 GeocodeFarmModel result;
 try
 {